EricCpy/BankingApp/README.md

 ## Documentation - Task B)

 ### 1. Git
 In this project, I used various Git features.
 I choose to use a monorepository for both applications.
-The project has a production branch (main) and feature branches, which can only be merged into the main branch through a pull request with atleast one review.
+The project has a production branch ([main](https://github.com/EricCpy/BankingApp/blob/main)) and feature branches ([example](https://github.com/EricCpy/BankingApp/tree/feature/exampleForDocs)), which can only be merged into the main branch through a pull request with atleast one review.
 Therefore, it is not possible to push directly into the main branch (branch protection).

 <div style="text-align:center">
   <img src="docs/pictures/branch-protection.png" alt="Main protection">